Phrogz/ZSS/README.md

 ## myZSS:directives(handlers)

-Add to the handler functions used when an at-rule is experienced during parsing.
+Add to the handler functions used when an at-rule is encountered during parsing.

 `handlers` is a table mapping the name of the at-rule (without the leading `@`) to a Lua function to invoke.
 The function will be passed a reference to the ZSS style instance, and a table mapping property names to values seen in the declaration.

-The return value is the invoking ZSS stylesheet instance (for method chaining).
+The return value is the invoking ZSS style instance (for method chaining).

 ### Example: